 MOLLY BLOOM: And oxytocin, which is a chemical that makes you feel bonded to someone.

-SIAKI: OK, so there are lots of people in the world.
+SIAKI: OK.
+So there are lots of people in the world.
 Why do we have crushes on some people but not on others?

 REBECCA SCHWARTZ-METTE: Oh, my gosh.
-See, and this is that magic part that science is desperate to understand.
+See?
+And this is that magic part that science is desperate to understand.
 I think we have some good clues.
-Similarity is a big one-- similar interests, similar worldviews, similar activities for kids is a huge one.
-And also, the younger the kid, proximity.
-The more you're around someone, in many cases, the more you like them.
-Of course, the other thing that we think a lot about is physical appearance, and that's a powerful one.
+Similarity is a big one.
+Similar interests, similar worldviews, similar activities for kids is a huge one.
+And also, the younger the kid proximity, the more you're around someone, in many cases, the more you like them.
+Of course, the other thing that we think a lot about is physical appearance.
+And that's a powerful one.

 SIAKI: So there are a lot of reasons why you might like the look of someone.
 It's different for everyone.

-MOLLY BLOOM: Just like you might really like the look of a certain dessert or the way a house is decorated or a pair of shoes.
+MOLLY BLOOM: Just like you might really like the look of a certain dessert, or the way a house is decorated, or a pair of shoes.

 SIAKI: We all have different tastes.
+And that's--

 SIAKI: Maybe a crush is called a crush because you feel crushed when you like someone.

-MOLLY BLOOM: Yeah, what about it do you think makes you feel crushed?
+MOLLY BLOOM: Yeah.
+What about it, do you think, makes you feel crushed?

 [SYNTHESIZER CHIME]